last updated: 01/17/2020

 Learn more: Lamanai Archaeological Site on Anywhere.

-Many miles of protected rainforest surround the ruins of Tikal.
+Many miles of protected rainforest surrounds the ruins of Tikal.
 This is an extremely sought-out area for birders, and a handful of extremely rare species call Tikal National Park home.
 For a chance to see some of these species at their most active, plan to go on an early-morning tour.

 The most famous of Tikal’s temples surround a grassy area known as the Great Plaza.
 This part of Tikal imparts a sense of the glory of the Maya heyday.
 All of the temples have stepped facades, and visitors can climb to the top of the temples that are deemed sturdy enough by archeologists.
 The Maya occupied Tikal for well over a thousand years, but most of the major construction booms occurred between the 2nd and 7th centuries AD.